Warbo/chriswarbo-net/blog/2014-12-22-controlling_side_effects.md

 }
 ```

-This `main`{.c} function is basically the same as our interpreter; it's keeping the dangerous socket-related stuff in one place, providing some safety that the socket will be closed after use, etc. The values of `data`{.c} and `instruction`{.c} are being computed by arbitrary C code living at `callback`{.c}, just like our `Program`{.agda} can be computed by arbitrary Haskell/Agda/whatever code.
-In this case the interleaving of choosing and executing instructions is explicit, but a lazily-evaluated `Program`{.agda} will behave similarly in practice.
+This `main`{.c} function is basically the same as our interpreter; it's keeping the dangerous socket-related stuff in one place, providing some safety that the socket will be closed after use, etc. The values of `data`{.c} and `instruction`{.c} are being computed by arbitrary C code living at `callback`{.c}, just like our `Program`{.haskell} can be computed by arbitrary Haskell/Agda/whatever code.
+In this case the interleaving of choosing and executing instructions is explicit, but a lazily-evaluated `Program`{.haskell} will behave similarly in practice.

 Does this mean that those callbacks are in "some different language" to C?
 No; everything is regular C except that we just-so-happen to be labelling some ints as `READ`{.c}, `WRITE`{.c} and `CLOSE`{.c}.
-Likewise, in Haskell/Agda/etc. we have the full breadth of the whole language available to us; we just-so-happen to be returning values of type `Op`{.agda} and `Program`{.agda}.
-All of our logic, concurrency, etc. is done in the "host" language; we only define `Op`{.agda}s for the things we want to restrict, like `Read`{.agda} and `Write`{.agda}; there's absolutely no point defining operations for boolean logic, arithmetic, string manipulation, arrays/lists, etc. because that's available already.
-Of course, once we've finished defining our socket library, that too will be available to everyone (if we release it); just because it might use some crazy `Op`{.agda}, `Program`{.agda} and `runSocket`{.agda} things internally doesn't mean anyone has to care about that; it's just an implementation detail.
+Likewise, in Haskell/Agda/etc. we have the full breadth of the whole language available to us; we just-so-happen to be returning values of type `Op`{.haskell} and `Program`{.haskell}.
+All of our logic, concurrency, etc. is done in the "host" language; we only define `Op`{.haskell}s for the things we want to restrict, like `Read`{.haskell} and `Write`{.haskell}; there's absolutely no point defining operations for boolean logic, arithmetic, string manipulation, arrays/lists, etc. because that's available already.
+Of course, once we've finished defining our socket library, that too will be available to everyone (if we release it); just because it might use some crazy `Op`{.haskell}, `Program`{.haskell} and `runSocket`{.haskell} things internally doesn't mean anyone has to care about that; it's just an implementation detail.

 Notice that this is very similar to an OOP dynamic dispatch system, where `READ`{.c}, `WRITE`{.c} and `CLOSE`{.c} are method names and the callbacks just-so-happen to be kept together in a struct which we call an "object".